Apostille: Certifying Columbia Documents for Use Internationally

 Frequently, students and alumni need internationally certified copies of these documents for use internationally.
 Columbia and other institutions rely on the New York State Department of State.
 The Department of State issues a Certificate of Authentication in the name of the State of New York for any public document submitted to it.

-This process is the same for both Morningside/Manhattanville and CUIMC students.
+This process is the same for both Morningside, Manhattanville, and CUIMC students.

 Overview of the Apostille Process